tophatsilk/tophat-silk/docs/developerManual/Introduction.md

 The TopHat language for which the UI was developed, is a task oriented language developed for modular interactive workflows, which allows formal reasoning about programs.
 It was developed by Steenvoorden, Naus. and Klinik [3].
 A Haskell implementation of it may be found on: https://github.com/timjs/tophat-haskell.
 The current vizualization framework is build upon this Haskell implementation.

 ## Purescript and structural programming
-The framework is build in purescript.
+The frontend of the framework is build in Purescript.
 If you are not familiar with structural programming languages, it is highly recommended to read "Purescript by Example" (https://book.purescript.org/) before reading this manual.
 If you are familiar with structural programming languages, such as Haskell, you are still recommended to look through this introductory book, but you could probably skip through some parts.

 ## Frontend structure
 The frontend has a modular structure typical of purescript projects as shown below: